haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Wall of Stone
 5th-­‐‑level evocation
 Casting Time: 1 action
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 190

 Range: 120 feet
 Components: V, S, M (a small block of granite) Duration: Concentration, up to 10 minutes